(303) 938-9474

 « The IPVH Blog

-Cat Health
+Articles About Cat Health

-Holiday Plants and Your Pet
+Holiday Plants and Your Pets

-December 17, 2015 Cat Health, Dog Health
+December 17, 2015 Articles About Cat Health, Dog Health

 We have some guidelines around holiday plants you may find in your home this time of year.
 Oils from your fir tree can irritate your cat or dog’s mouth and stomach.
 You may notice excessive drooling or possible vomiting.
 These tree needles are also difficult to digest, and may cause GI obstruction and puncture.
 Mistletoe and…